pete-gordon/oricutron/ReadMe.txt

 The emulation, for instance, handles 32 ROM banks and 32 RAM banks.
 It emulates this bank switching.

-Board is not working with a microdisc.
-But jasmin does (mainly because jasmin does not replace rom at boot).
+Board is working with a cumulus.
+Anyway, this part is not emulated and you need to switch to Telestrat mode to have this behavior.

 Anyway, on Telestrat, orix can start floppy disk because FDC is present.